Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 **NOTE**: You must log out and log back in to your SSH session for the changes to take effect.

+**NOTE**: You can use the above commands to update an earlier version of the CLIs on the DSVM.

 ### Deploying web services
-Use the CLIs to deploy as web services.
+Use the CLIs to deploy models as web services.
 The web services can be deployed locally or to a cluster.

-It is recommended to start with a local deployment, validate that your model and code works, then deploy to a cluster for production scale use.
+It is recommended to start with a local deployment, validate that your model and code work, then deploy to a cluster for production scale use.

-#### Set up the environment on Windows and Linux
+**NOTE**: The following items when completing the environment setup:

+* You will be prompted to sign in to Azure.
+To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.
+* During the authentication process you will be prompted for an account to authenticate with. **Important**: Select an account that has a valid Azure subscription and sufficient permissions to create resources in the account.
+* When the sign in is complete your subscription information will be presented and you will be prompted whether you wish to continue with the selected account.

+#### Local deployment (Windows and Linux)

+To deply and test your web service on the local machine, set up a local environment.

+    az ml env setup

+The local environment setup command creates the following resources in your subscription:

+* A resource group
+* A storage account
+* An Azure Container Registry (ACR)
+* Application insights

+The setup command saves a file in your home directory that contains environment settings parameters to configure your environment.
+You must set those environment variables before you use the Azure Machine Learning CLI to operationalize your models. (see below)

+#### Cluster deployment (Windows and Linux)

+To deploy your web service to a production environment, use the followign command:

+    az ml env setup -c --cluster-name <yourenvironmentname> --location <Azure region e.g. eastus>

 The cluster environment setup command creates the following resources in your subscription: